realrhys/verto/docs/tutorial/settings/index.rst

 Credentials
 ===============

-This section provides access for you to modify, backup, and restore Verto credentials.
+This section provides access for you to modify, backup, and restore Verto credentials and config information.

 .. image:: img/credentials.png
    :alt: Create Verto Wallet
    :align: center

-The three options are:
+The three options available are:

 1. Change Password: Change the Verto password.
 For more information on changing your password, please see here: